 New Zealand space launch has nation reaching for the stars

+In this May 19, 2017 photo supplied by Rocket Lab, engineers work with the Electron rocket at the launch site on the Mahia Peninsula in the North Island of New Zealand.
 New Zealand has never had a space program but could soon be launching commercial rockets more often than the United States.
-Founded by New Zealander Peter Beck, the company was last week given official approval to conduct three test launches from a remote peninsula in the South Pacific nation.

 Comments